-In 2010, mānuka fascining (1-2m long branches), cut from nearby shrubs, was placed over very hostile acid conditions (Figure C18).
-The slash was cut late summer/early autumn, when seed pods were mature, and layered into eight 2 x 2m plots.
+In 2010 mānuka fascining (1-2 m long branches), cut from nearby shrubs, was placed over very hostile acid conditions (Figure C21).
+The slash was cut in late summer/early autumn, when seed pods were mature, and layered into eight 2 × 2 m plots.
 Wooden pegs and a 'lacing' of string secured the slash to the sloping, exposed and windy site.
 The plots received no further attention and were simply observed over time.

-Figure C18: Average substrate pH at Wangaloa coal mine and location of fascining trial, and manuka slash source
+Figure C21.
+Average substrate pH at Wangaloa coal mine, and the location of the fascining trial and mānuka slash source.

 Three years later, hundreds of young mānuka seedlings had reached c.
-20cm height in the trial plots (Figure C19).
-Seedlings were aggregated in small depressions and rills in a mosaic with bare ground (Figure Cx).
-In 2018, the seedlings have continued to grow and develop (e.g. flower), increasing in size and cover.
+20cm height in the trial plots (Figure C22).
+Seedlings were aggregated in small depressions and rills in a mosaic with bare ground (Figure C22).
+In 2018 the seedlings have continued to grow and develop (e.g. flower), increasing in size and cover.
 Other native species (e.g. orchids) have been able to establish among the mānuka.
 The proportion of bare ground on the acid slope has been significantly reduced despite pH remaining around 2.5-3.
-At this site, fascining has successfully 'matched' a local, native, nursery species to challenging conditions to support ongoing vegetation development.
+At this site fascining has successfully 'matched' a local, native, nursery species to challenging conditions to support ongoing vegetation development.

-- Key fascining practices underpinned success with mānuka (e.g. slash had viable seeds, and was secured to the surface with netting and pegs). - Highly acidic conditions and low nutrients removed grass and weed competition, which maximised mānuka establishment.
-Where soils are not so hostile, slash must be laid as soon as final surfaces are complete to give manuka a 'head start' - Choice of on-site parent plants as sources of slash may have helped seedling tolerance to the local, hostile conditions. - Fascining supports the natural establishment of other native species.
-First, the slash creates stable, sheltered sites with higher humidity, lower temperature fluctuation (frost) that retain more water.
-As manuka grows, the branches increase shelter, and roots bind and stabilize soils; manuka leaves and fine roots also improve soil organic matter when they die (increasing nutrient supply and moisture storage).
+- Key fascining practices underpinned success with mānuka (e.g. the slash had viable seeds, and was secured to the surface with netting and pegs). - Highly acidic conditions and low nutrients removed grass and weed competition, which maximised mānuka establishment.
+Where soils are not so hostile, slash must be laid as soon as final surfaces are complete to give mānuka a head start. - Choice of on-site parent plants as sources of slash may have helped seedling tolerance to the local, hostile conditions. - Fascining supports the natural establishment of other native species.
+First, the slash creates stable, sheltered sites with higher humidity and lower temperature fluctuation (frost), which retain more water.
+As mānuka grows, the branches increase shelter, and roots bind and stabilise soils; mānuka leaves and fine roots also improve soil organic matter when they die (increasing nutrient supply and moisture storage).